 - Experience conducting, leading, or co-leading group counseling sessions.

-- Experience working in a counselor role with adult clients who have an opioid use disorder
+- Experience working in a counselor role with opioid-dependent, adult clients

 - Experience conducting individual and/or family counseling